iben0402/company-tasker/README.md

 # company-tasker
-small software for companies working in offices to manage their tasks
+Tasker is a small software for companies working in offices to manage their tasks.

 ## how to run:
 1. docker-compose up -d - starts sql server and creates initial data